As of 26th May 2022 we will not be baking bread for sale.

 The bakehouse in times gone by

-The Far South of Tasmania was once a bustling and populous region, with activity centred around a number of sawmills that shipped Huon pine to the world.
+The Far South of Tasmania was once a populous region, with activity centered around a number of sawmills that shipped Huon pine and Tassie Oak to the world.
 At the busiest time, most of the sawmills had their own bakery and shops.
-The town of Dover had three bakeries, the other two situated where the local school now stands.
+Later the town of Dover had three bakeries, the other two situated where the local school now stands.

-The Dover bakehouse was once a hive of activity, producing bread, cakes, tarts, buns and pies for most of the population of the Far South.
-These were sold from a cake shop at the front of what is now the Bakehouse Distillery.
-The ovens were wood-fired out of necessity, having been built before electricity reached the area.
+The Dover bakehouse produced bread, cakes, tarts, buns, and pies for most of the population of the Far South.
+These were sold from a cake shop at the front of what is now the private residence of the Bakehouse Distillery.
+The oven was wood-fired and later oil fired out of necessity, having been built before electricity reached the area.

-Bread deliveries were made by horse and cart to regional communities as far afield as Dover, Francistown, Raminea, Strathblane, Southport, Lune River, Catamaran, Glendevie and Police Point.
-The journeys were long and the horses were pushed to their limits.
-In around 1950, the horse and cart was replaced by a delivery van and the horses were given a well-earned rest.
+Bread deliveries were made by horse and cart to regional communities as far afield as Francistown, Raminea, Strathblane, Southport, Lune River, Catamaran, Glendevie and Police Point.
+The journeys were long, and the horses were pushed to their limits.
+In around 1950, the horse and cart were replaced by a delivery van and the horses were given a well-earned rest.

 Deliveries were even made by ship to Dennes Point and Lunawanna on Bruny Island aboard the SS Cartela and SS Dover.
-Sometimes, fishermen would dock in Dover during rough weather, and the bakers would work extra hard to make sure there was enough fresh bread to go around.
+Sometimes, fishermen would dock in Port Esperance during rough weather, and the bakers would work extra hard to make sure there was enough fresh bread to go around.

 Established by the Clennett’s circa.
-1920 at the peak of activity, each batch of bread baked at the Dover Bakehouse used 3 bags of flour and produced 300 loaves.
-The bakery employed 3 delivery drivers and 3 bakers, who began baking at midnight and worked all night.
-In 1924, new owner Mr Kurth developed a groundbreaking recipe for a quicker rising dough, which meant shorter working days for the bakers.
+1920 at the peak of activity, each batch of bread baked at the Dover Bakehouse used three bags of flour and produced three hundred loaves.
+The bakery employed three delivery drivers and three bakers, who began baking at midnight and worked all night.
+In 1924, new owner Mr. Kurth developed a groundbreaking recipe for a quicker rising dough, which meant shorter working days for the bakers.
 The Gould family then purchased the bakery in 1941.
-Brian Baker recounts how he began as an apprentice in 1945 on an annual salary of £1.0.5 and by the end of his 5-year apprenticeship had taken over as head baker, receiving a hefty £4.8.6 a year.
+Brian Baker recounts how he began as an apprentice in 1945 on a weekly salary of £1.0.5 and by the end of his 5-year apprenticeship had taken over as head baker, receiving a hefty £4.8.6 a week.